zeek/package-manager/doc/package.rst

 ^^^^^^^^^^^^^^^^^^^

-The `build_command field`_ may reference the settings any given user has in their customized :ref:`package manager config file <bro-pkg-config-file>`.
+The `build_command field`_ may reference the settings any given user has in their customized :ref:`package manager config file <zkg-config-file>`.

-For example, if a metadata field's value contains the ``%(bro_dist)s`` string, then :program:`bro-pkg` operations that use that field will automatically substitute the actual value of `bro_dist` that the user has in their local config file.
+For example, if a metadata field's value contains the ``%(bro_dist)s`` string, then :program:`zkg` operations that use that field will automatically substitute the actual value of `bro_dist` that the user has in their local config file.
 Note the trailing 's' character at the end of the interpolation string, ``%(bro_dist)s`` is intended/necessary for all such interpolation usages.

-Besides the `bro_dist` config key, any key inside the `user_vars` sections of their :ref:`package manager config file <bro-pkg-config-file>` that matches the key of an entry in the package's `user_vars field`_ will be interpolated.
+Besides the `bro_dist` config key, any key inside the `user_vars` sections of their :ref:`package manager config file <zkg-config-file>` that matches the key of an entry in the package's `user_vars field`_ will be interpolated.

 Internally, the value substitution and metadata parsing is handled by Python's